 2025- Ongoing

-Twice a year in rural Poland, just an hour outside Warsaw, a group of Polish citizens gathers to inhabit a fictional American town set within a trailer park.
-They fully immerse themselves in an elaborate live-action role-play: a detailed reenactment of a small town Fourth of July celebration.
-Participants adopt roles based on familiar American archetypes, such as beauty queens, sheriffs, pastors, and disillusioned veterans.
-Organizers describe the event not as satire, but as a shared fantasy.
-The line between admiration and critique remains intentionally blurred.
-This Polish recreation of Trump-era Americana is filled with symbolism, including nationalism, social fragmentation, and the idea of identity as performance.
-In a time of global uncertainty, the spectacle casts an unsettling light on the instability of American reality.
-It reflects how the crisis of U.S. identity is perceived, interpreted, and ritualized abroad.
-What began as a form of escapist fantasy now exists in an uneasy dialogue with a world that feels increasingly volatile.
+Twice a year in the Polish countryside, about an hour from Warsaw, a group of locals gathers to create a fictional American trailer park town.
+They immerse themselves in a detailed live-action role-play that centers around a small-town Fourth of July celebration.
+Participants take on roles inspired by familiar American characters such as beauty queens, sheriffs, pastors, and disillusioned veterans.
+The organizers describe the event as a shared fantasy rather than a satire.
+Based largely on portrayals and comsumption of American life in mass media, the imagined town exists in a space that blends admiration with critique.
+This Polish interpretation of Trump-era America is rich with symbolism, exploring themes of nationalism, social fragmentation, and the idea of identity as something performed.
+In a time of global instability, the event casts a strange and revealing light on the fragility of American reality.
+It shows how the crisis of identity in the United States is perceived, interpreted, and ritualized from abroad.
+What began as a form of escapist fantasy has become part of a more complicated and uneasy conversation about a world that feels increasingly uncertain.